Atlassian Intelligence Edit Content: The ultimate 2026 guide

 • Pull out a list of action items from a page of meeting notes.

-Use cases and limitations
+Use cases and considerations

 In Confluence: For documentation drafts